Our climate emergency declaration

 - Deliver an updated carbon management plan and associated action plan for council emissions by April 2020

 - Work with strategic partners, residents and local organisations to develop a revised countywide carbon dioxide reduction strategy aspiring for carbon neutrality by 2030

 - Use 100% renewably sourced energy where this provides the best carbon reduction return on investment

 View the cabinet meeting report under agenda item 6, Appendix 1, Executive Response to the Climate Emergency.

 A Task and Finish Group was established to carry out a climate emergency review to contribute to the design and delivery of the council's new climate change commitments.
 The group reported back to the general scrutiny committee on Monday 25 January 2021.

 Cllr Ellie Chowns, Cabinet member for Environment, Economy and Skills, said: "I welcome the outcome of the Task and Finish Group's report on the Climate and Ecological Emergency review and am pleased that the committee will now submit the findings and recommendations to Cabinet for consideration.

 "Herefordshire Council is committed to becoming carbon neutral by 2030/31, and declared a climate emergency in March 2019.
-In December last year, this declaration was strengthened to a 'climate and ecological emergency', which demonstrates the council's commitment to protecting Herefordshire's natural environment, biodiversity and wildlife.
+In December 2019 this declaration was strengthened to a 'climate and ecological emergency', which demonstrates the council's commitment to protecting Herefordshire's natural environment, biodiversity and wildlife."